ParabYash/ParabYash/README.md

 ### 🔍 What I've Worked On
 - Data Analysis using SQL: Extracting meaningful insights from complex datasets.
 - Data Analysis and Visualization using Excel: Crafting compelling visual narratives from data.
-- SQL Database Projects: Developing robust systems like a comprehensive Police Records System.
+- SQL Database Projects: Analyzed global company layoffs data for 2022 using SQL and Python, cleaned and standardized the data, conducted exploratory data analysis to identify trends, and visualized findings for a comprehensive report.
 - R and Statistics Projects: Implementing statistical models to solve real-world problems.
 - Machine Learning Projects: Building predictive models and enhancing data-driven decision making.

 ### 🌟 Career Goals
-I aspire to become a leading Data Scientist, Data Analyst, or Machine Learning Engineer, leveraging data to drive innovation and impact.
+I aspire to become a leading Data Scientist and leveraging data to drive innovation and impact.
+I am also keen on various Machine Learning based research HMU on my socials.

 - 🌍  I'm based in United Kingdom